 The DNRF Photo Competition 2021

 In 2018, the Danish National Research Foundation launched a photo competition to connect the world of research with the public.
 The competition was a great success, and since then, scientists from the Danish scientific environment have competed for the first, second, and third prizes.
 Below you can see the winning pictures from 2021.
 You can also view some of the other fascinating photos submitted to this year’s competition.

 Photos have the ability to uncover the world of science in a surprising and inviting way, by revealing its beauty and fascinating appeal.
 The DNRF would like to share with a broader audience how, each day, scientific discovery advances our knowledge of ourselves and the world we live in.
 We do this by telling the stories of scientific advances or discoveries with a photo as a visual entry point.

-For the third year in a row, the foundation has launched a photo competition based on the potential of photography as documentation and communication of research.
+For the fourth year in a row, the foundation has launched a photo competition based on the potential of photography as documentation and communication of research.

 Below, you can see the winning pictures and 10 additional photos submitted for this year’s competition that made a special impression on the panel.

 - Degree to which the photo evokes emotions in the observer

 - Degree to which the photo works as a visual entry point to the story behind the specific research result

 - Christine Buhl Andersen, Chair of the New Carlsberg Foundation